Please refer to https://doyourpart.ucmerced.edu/students-and-families for specific COVID-19 housing questions.

 An adjustment or reversal of your meal plan charges will be applied to your account if you leave UC Merced and may or may not result in a refund to your account.
 Each student's account is different and is dependent upon when a person leaves the university.
 Housing will work closely with students if to ensure they have the most accurate information possible.

-Guests without a meal plan are welcome to dine at the all-you-care-to-eat Pavilion and can pay with CAT Dollars, cash, debit or credit.
-Entrance prices are listed below.
+Guests without a meal plan are welcome to dine at the all-you-care-to-eat Pavilion and can pay with CAT Dollars, debit or credit.
 Meal plans also include three guest passes per semester.
 Each guest pass allows a person without a meal plan one entry into the all-you-care-to-eat Pavilion.
+Entrance prices are listed below: